zentuit/soomla-ios-core/README.md

 2. Add libSoomlaiOSStore.a and add it to your project's library dependencies.
 Add SooomlaiOSStore headers forder to your project as a source folder.

+3. Got to your project's "Build Phases" and set the value "-ObjC" for the key "Other Linker Flags".

-3. Go through steps 2-4 from [Getting Started (using srouce code)](https://github.com/refaelos/ios-store#getting-started-using-srouce-code).
+4. Go through steps 3-5 from [Getting Started (using srouce code)](https://github.com/refaelos/ios-store#getting-started-using-srouce-code).

+What's next?
+In App Purchasing.
+---

+ios-store provides you with VirtualCurrencyPacks.
+VirtualCurrencyPack is a representation of a "bag" of currencies that you want to let your users purchase in the App Store.
+You define VirtualCurrencyPacks in your game specific assets file which is your implemetation of IStoreAssets ([example]()).
+After you do that you can call StoreController to make actual purchases and ios-store will take care of the rest.

+Example:

+Lets say you have a VirtualCurrencyPack you call TEN_COINS_PACK, a VirtualCurrency you call COIN_CURRENCY and a VirtualCategory you call CURRENCYPACKS_CATEGORY:

 Storage & Meta-Data
 ---